lordelogos/react-email-mjml/readme.md

-# React Email Starter
+# React Email MJML

-A live preview right in your browser so you don't need to keep sending real emails during development.
+A demo wrapper for mjml elements in React-email

 ## Getting Started